-Do you know who would inherit your estate if something happened to you?
+Who would inherit your estate if something happened to you?

+The input of an experienced estate planning attorney is essential if you want to continue to financially provide for your loved ones in your absence.
 Our attorneys provide you with thoughtful recommendations, honest answers to your questions, and the facts and legal options you need to make wise decisions — your final gift to those you love most.